 I had only seen two of the other Human females, one at a time, for the second round of impregnation, and I had not seen any of the other males.
-For obvious precautionary reasons, Operation Noah didn’t concentrate more of us into a small area than absolutely necessary.
+For obvious precautionary reasons, Project Noah didn’t concentrate more of us into a small area than absolutely necessary.
 As far as Human reproduction is concerned, we had no reason to ever meet a member of the same sex, and I wouldn’t see a Human woman except when it came time for us to mate.
 Given that my seed was all they needed, even direct encounters with women could have been avoided, but the Quorilaxians felt that some level of physical interaction with our own species met the “absolutely necessary” qualification, and mating offered the most practical reason to bring us together.

 In regards to the act of mating itself, it’s not as if the Quorilaxians stood over us and watched.
 They left us alone in a private space, where we could talk to each other and take as much time as we needed beforehand and afterward.
-None of us were forced to engage in sexual intercourse or even artificial insemination against our will—which proved that Operation Noah valued us for more than just the sperm and eggs inside us—but I and the rest of my fellow Humans put aside any personal reservations we may have had for the sake of Humanity’s survival.
+None of us were explicitly pressured to engage in sexual intercourse or even artificial insemination against our will—which proved that Project Noah valued us for more than just the sperm and eggs inside us—but I and the rest of my fellow Humans put aside any personal reservations we may have had for the sake of Humanity’s survival.
 When you can count all the members of your species on your fingers and toes, your protective instincts go into overdrive, but there is another drive that intensifies significantly as well.
 Specifically, I was amazed at how little time elapsed between discussing the awkwardness of the situation with my selected mating partners and lying exhausted next to them, drained in more ways than one, but much more time passed before we finished discussing our lives before and after The Day and signaled that we were ready to leave each other’s company and be returned to our guardians.

-Even with the opportunity to meet other Humans for mating, the relative infrequency of that activity still meant that interacting with anyone besides our guardians—and their immediate families, if applicable—was an extremely rare occurrence.
+Even with the opportunity to meet other Humans for mating, the relative infrequency of that activity still meant that interacting with anyone besides Project Noah and our guardians—and their immediate families, if applicable—was an extremely rare occurrence.
 It’s not as if we could wander outdoors and meet other Quorilaxians on our own, and even guardians introducing us to anyone besides their most trusted friends was fraught with risk, a lesson Zar quickly learned when she showed me to those two girls she invited to her home on The Day.
-That being said, I was excited to learn that Operation Noah had already specially made Human-scale tablets and had nearly completed development of an ultra-secure social network that would be open only to Humans, guardians, and Operation Noah personnel, finally giving us Humans an opportunity to connect with each other on a more regular, relaxed basis, if only virtually; not to mention allowing us to do the same with guardians besides our own, whom we could arrange to meet in person, if we so chose.
+That being said, I was excited to learn that Project Noah had already specially made Human-scale tablets and had nearly completed development of an ultra-secure social network that would be open only to Humans, guardians, and Project Noah personnel, finally giving us Humans an opportunity to connect with each other on a more regular, relaxed basis, if only virtually; not to mention allowing us to do the same with guardians besides our own, whom we could arrange to meet in person, if we so chose.

 I should clarify what I mean by “guardians” in this context.
 Although only eleven Quorilaxians, including Zar, were actually matched with the initial group of Humans, over two hundred people had been placed into the pool of potential guardians, out of thousands who applied—and I learned that, at all steps of the process, the gender mixture skewed overwhelmingly female.
 It is this group of a couple hundred who would have access to the network, in addition to the active guardians.
 Guardianship of a specific Human, or even guardianship in general, was not expected to be a lifetime commitment for a Quorilaxian, so he or she could leave that role at any time, with fair notice to the Human, who would need to choose a new guardian, of which there were many eagerly waiting to be called upon.
 While a Human couldn’t realistically opt to have no guardian, we would be able to initiate a request for a new one; a match between guardian and Human needed to be agreeable to both parties.
-I couldn’t imagine either me or Zar ever wanting to part from each other, but I suspected that not everybody got matched as perfectly as we did on the first try, considering that Operation Noah had little to no insight into each Human’s personality upon his or her abduction and therefore assigned us to the chosen guardians almost completely at random.
+I couldn’t imagine either me or Zar ever wanting to part from each other, but I suspected that not everybody got matched as perfectly as we did on the first try, considering that Project Noah had little to no insight into each Human’s personality upon his or her abduction and therefore assigned us to the chosen guardians almost completely at random.
 Even the guardians, who all volunteered for their role, and who I’m sure were all wonderful people who would treat any of us with the utmost care and kindness, had their own personalities and preferences for what they wanted to get out of the experience, and they would be more compatible with some Humans than with others, depending on how talkative each member of the pair was, how open they were to touching and holding, and so forth.